 One interesting thing about the economy is that relatively large numbers of people worked from their home: 7.32% of the workforce.
 While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-Somers is a good choice for families with children because of several factors.
-Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
-The town’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
-Many people own their own single-family homes, providing areas for children to play and stability in the community.
+Because of many things, Somers is a great place for families with children to consider.
+First of all, many other families with children live here, making Somers a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
+The town’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
+With regard to real estate, Somers has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
 Finally, Somers’s overall crime rate is lower than average for the country.

 It is a fairly quiet town because there are relatively few of those groups of people who have a tendency to be noisy.
 (Children, for example, often can't help themselves from being noisy, and being parents ourselves, we know!)
 Somers has relatively few families with children living at home, and is quieter because of it.
 Renters and college students, for their own reasons, can also be noisy.
 Somers has few renters and college students.
 But the biggest reason it is quieter in Somers than in most places in America, is that there are just simply fewer people living here.
 If you think trees make good neighbors, Somers may be for you.

-The citizens of Somers are very well educated compared to the average community in the nation: 38.64% of adults in Somers have a bachelor's degree or even advanced degree.
+The population of Somers is very well educated relative to most cities and towns in the nation, where the average community has 21.84% of its adult population holding a 4-year degree or higher: 38.64% of adults in Somers have a bachelor's degree or even advanced degree.

 The per capita income in Somers in 2018 was $47,734, which is middle income relative to Connecticut, and wealthy relative to the rest of the US.
 This equates to an annual income of $190,936 for a family of four.